blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - The next level below AppModule would be the AppComponent, if we provide the service here all of the children will have the same instance
 - The lowest level is a single component with no child components.
 Instance of this service will only be available for this component.
 It would overwrite if we provided the same service on a higher level

+## How Many Instances of Service Should It be?
+- depends on if you want to have the same instance or not
+- in the bad example we have 3 different instances & the child instances overwrite the instance we get from the app.component
+- to keep it from overwriting in the child components we remove it from the providers array
+- why does adding it to the providers create a new instance?

 # Changing Pages with Routing